singhalyogesh/mobile-web-verification/README.md

 },100)
 ```

 This would open the deeplink in a new window, and open the user's Truecaller profile if the app is present on the device.
-And in case the app is not present, then the new blank window will open.
+And in case the app is not present, then the new blank window will stay.
 Using javascript timeout function, you can immediately close the window after a certain timeout ( say 100 milliseconds ) and redirect the user to your alternate OTP flow.

 ### Fetch User Profile